ghostsnglitter/Game-Dev-Library/README.md

-# Complete Guide For Solo Game Development
+# Complete Guide for Solo Game Development

 A complete guide that collects ideas, tools and resources for solo game development.